 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in ME have a median salary of $62,400 during the early years of their career.
 During this timeframe, most salaries fell between $59,100 (25th percentile) and $65,475 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to ME.

 Salaries According to BLS

 Average salaries range from $92,800 to $117,100 (25th to 75th percentile) for careers related to ME.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.